Backing up your website

 Since Tuskfish CMS uses SQLite the database is actually stored as a text file.
 This means that when you back up your website file structure you also get a backup of the database, unlike (say) MySQL where you have to backup the database separately using other means.

 Make backups of your site regularly.
 I recommend that you keep a time series of them so that you can ‘step back’ to various points in the past.
 If you’re a Linux Nerd I recommend setting up rsnapshot, which makes periodic copies of your site at various time intervals (several copies a day, week and month) and rotates them automatically.
 It's free and knowing how to set it up will serve you well.

 Restoring your database from backup

 To restore your database from backup simply:

 - Upload the database file into your trust_path/database directory.
 You may wish to rename the existing live copy first (if present) to prevent it from being overwritten.

-- Check that the database file permissions are set to 0600 (read-write by the server only) in order to guard against unauthorised access.
+- Check that the database file permissions are set to 0600 (read-write by the owner, only) in order to guard against unauthorised access.
+This step is essential.

 Restoring your entire site from backup